HergBot/docs/README.md

-# Docs
+# docs
-Common documentation for all HergBot Projects.
+Common documentation used for all HergBot projects.